Information on the current SBI officers (89 kB)

 More Background on the SBI

 The SBSTA and SBI work together on cross-cutting issues that touch on both their areas of expertise.
-These include capacity building, the vulnerability of developing countries to climate change and response measures, and the Kyoto Protocol mechanisms, and key political issues such as the 2013-2015 review, the full spectrum of discussions under the the Technology Mechanism, and co-ordination of support for REDD plus.
+These include capacity building, the vulnerability of developing countries to climate change and response measures, the Kyoto Protocol mechanisms, and key political issues such as the 2013-2015 review, the full spectrum of discussions under the the Technology Mechanism, and co-ordination of support for REDD plus.

-The SBSTA and the SBI have traditionally met in parallel, at least twice a year.
+The SBSTA and the SBI have traditionally met in parallel twice a year.
 When they are not meeting in

 conjunction with the COP, the subsidiary bodies usually convene at the seat of the secretariat in Bonn,